 It’s worth noting that in 2014, the DigiDNA team rebranded their flagship product, DiskAid, into ‘iMazing’.
 Again, I can’t help but think of “amazing”. 🙂 In September 2016, they released iMazing 2 with a list of new features including iOS 10 compatibility.
-The latest version is 2.5.3, which added iOS 11 compatibility.
+The latest version is 2.11.1, which added macOS Catalina and iOS 13 compatibility.

 What is iMazing?

-iMazing is an iOS device management application that runs on a PC or Mac machine.
-The app aims to help iOS users (like you and me who have an iPhone, iPad, or iPod Touch) transfer, backup, and manage files between your mobile device and your personal computer without using iTunes or iCloud.
+iMazing is an iOS device management application that helps iOS users (like you and me who have an iPhone, iPad, or iPod Touch) transfer, backup, and manage files between your mobile device and your personal computer without using iTunes or iCloud.

 Think of the iMazing app as iTunes without the media purchase function.
 It’s also much more powerful and convenient than iTunes.
 For example, with iMazing, you can export and print iMessages; directly transfer data from an old iOS device to a new one; extract specific data like photos, videos, notes, messages, call histories, etc. from iTunes backup files; and a whole lot more.
 These are features that iTunes can only dream of.

 On the operational level, the app is very safe to use.
 When deleting or erasing content, there’s always a kind notification to make sure you understand what you are doing and offer a second-step confirmation.
 I’d recommend you backup your iOS device with iTunes just in case.

 No, it isn’t.
 I installed and ran the app on my MacBook Pro.
 A scan using BitMedic Antivirus found iMazing free of any virus or adware.
 During installation, I didn’t receive any risk warning from Apple about the app.